 You bet you can and I guarantee this is much better than the viral dressing.

-Use plant based yogurt or coconut milk instead of mayonnaise, and substitute Kalamata olives for the anchovies.
+Use Vegan Mayonnaise and substitute Kalamata olives for the anchovies.

 the original 1923 Palace Hotel Green Goddess dressing recipe